“I don’t keep the deadlines that I set for myself as a writer.”

 - “I've been sitting on a half-finished novel for...
 I was going to say years, but it's really been decades.”

-Stop stalling and start writing with the Inside Track: accountability groups led by published authors.
+Stop stalling and start writing with the Inside Track: hand-picked accountability groups led by published professionals.

 Writing alone saps your motivation, makes you lose any sense of progress in your work, and makes you worry so much about not writing that you sometimes forget to write at all.
 While there’s no way around the loneliness of writing, we’ve found that a group of fellow travelers can ease the burden.

 That’s why Literistic is proud to offer the Inside Track, an accountability group for writers who want to stop missing deadlines and start writing.
-The Inside Track consists of four parts: a monthly seminar, a monthly discussion with a writing partner, a monthly one-on-one meeting with one of our mentors, and a weekly check-in.
+The Inside Track consists of four parts: a bi-monthly group seminar, a monthly one-on-one meeting with a mentor, a weekly writing check-in, and peer support.

 Here's what people have been saying about it: “I’m really appreciating having people to be accountable to.
 I’ve gotten more done in the past two weeks than I had in the six months previously.”
 “I appreciate being encouraged to put my own writing first.”
 “I already feel like I've gotten a lot out of this program because it has made me feel like there's hope for keeping my project alive, and I've gotten some concrete ideas for how to proceed.
 Thanks!”

 It’s for writers who want a supportive environment, free from judgment and full of colleagues who want to help.
 Maybe you have a book-length project you want to commit to finishing, or a daily or weekly writing goal you want to hit consistently.
 Either way, if you’re the kind of writer who has a hard time staying focused and meeting your writing goals—because of a busy job, a demanding home life, or simply because you don’t have a lot of other writers in your life—the Inside Track is for you.